 What if you responded to what showed up, and allowed things to unfurl in a more organic way?

 Where could that take you?

-Goals and targets and plans have a place — but it’s usually when we want to communicate and work with other people — we don’t want complete chaos as we engineer our business or career.
+Goals and targets and plans have a place—usually when we want to communicate and work with other people—we don't want complete chaos as we engineer our business or career.

-As soon as you start to use those same tools to describe what you want in the future, you’re limiting yourself.
+As soon as you start to use those same tools to create a vision for what you want in the future, you're limiting yourself.

 I described it to a friend recently as being a room and thinking the garden we can see out of the window is what is 'out there' and therefore we focus what we want to create on what we can see.

 We can only imagine as far as we can see (or have seen), and yet there is a whole world out there full of experiences that we haven't even imagined.